Using your RRSP to Invest in Mortgages

 RRSP mortgage canada

-Today, Olympia Trust, Canadian Western Trust, Td Waterhouse, and B2B Trust are among the firms in Western Canada who have that authorization.
+As of now; Olympia Trust, Canadian Western Trust, and B2B Trust are among some of the firms in Canada who have that authorization to facilitate Self-Directed Arm’s Length Mortgages.
 Make sure that you form a relationship with the right trustee to get your account set up properly.
-Amansad Financial has the necessary contacts in those agencies to help the process run smoothly.
+Most of the investors that our Brokerage has relationships with use Olympia Trust and Canadian Western Trust.

 Are RRSP funds the only way I can invest in this opportunity?